nckackerman/unity-card-game-sts-mvp/README.md

 ## Updates

+### 1/17/2021

+Added POC/MVP for upgrades/relics.
+Functionality includes:
+- adding block at the start of combat
+- doing damage at the start of combat
+- increasing energy
+- increasing health

+Whats next?
+- After spending this much time in Unity, I'm finding ways I prefer to organize code.
+I'll be doing a larger refactoring next to make future code changes easier.
+- MVP/POC for sound bites.

 ### 1/14/2021

 Added POC/MVP sprites+animations to game.
 Thanks to PixelFrog for providing the asstes on Unities Free section [here](https://assetstore.unity.com/packages/2d/characters/pixel-adventure-1-155360)